 The reason women tend to drink to cope is that they are also more likely to experience childhood trauma including sexual assault than men.
-At the same time, the rates of depression, eating disorders, anxiety, and suicidal tendencies are increasing among young and adult women.
 This could be a reason behind increasing alcohol use.

-Emotional drinker tends to consume alcohol more heavily.
+Emotional drinkers tend to consume alcohol more heavily.
 As a result, they are more prone to alcohol-related problems than drinkers with other types of drinking.

 Even though having a few drinks to numb stress, anxiety, and memories of trauma may seem like a good idea, long-term consequences can be disastrous.
 Alcohol doesn’t solve the underlying problems.
 For that reason, it is of huge importance for coping drinkers to work actively on treating the underlying mental health condition, trauma, or other problem they want to forget while drinking alcohol.